ThisIsLoot/Dayz-SatMap-How-To/README.md

 *But the .paa format isn't helpful for our purposes.
 We need to convert .paa to .png in bulk since there are a ton of them (32`*`32 = 1,024 tiles)*

 ## Convert the .paa map tiles to .png
 Luckily this is possible with a tool included in DayZ tools called ImagetoPAA.
 Despite the name, it can also convert the other direction from .paa to .png.
+I assume you have DayZ Tools installed since you have a P: drive.
+If not, install DayZ Tools using Steam.

 Find the ImagetoPAA executable on your computer.
 For me it was located here: